Programming-Notes-all-languages/Python-Notes/Variables and Simple Data Types/README.md

     <a href='#combining-or-concatenating-strings'>Combining or Concatenating Strings</a>
   </li>
   <li>
-    <a href='#adding/stripping-whitespace-to-strings-with-tabs-or-newlines'>Adding/Stripping Whitespace to Strings with Tabs or Newlines</a>
+    <a href='#adding-and-stripping-whitespace-to-strings-with-tabs-or-newlines'>Adding and Stripping Whitespace to Strings with Tabs or Newlines</a>
   </li>
   <li>
     <a href='#integers'>Integers</a>